Knocked Loose: 2024–present: You Won't Go Before You're Supposed To

-On June 14, 2023, the band surprise released Upon Loss Singles, a double-single consisting of the tracks "Deep in the Willow" and "Everything is Quiet Now", with the tracks being produced by new collaborator Drew Fulk (also known as WZRD BLD).
-The band announced a new album entitled You Won't Go Before You're Supposed To, which was released on May 10 via Pure Noise Records.
-To coincide with the album announcement, the band released its lead single "Blinding Faith".
-The second single, "Don't Reach For Me" was released on April 3, 2024.
+On February 27, 2024, the band announced a new album entitled You Won't Go Before You're Supposed To, which was released on May 10 via Pure Noise Records, alongside its lead single "Blinding Faith".
+The second single, "Don't Reach for Me", was released on April 3, 2024.
 The third single, "Suffocate" featuring Poppy, was released on April 23, 2024.
 In November 2024, the song was nominated at the 67th annual Grammy Awards in the category of Best Metal Performance.
 On November 27, 2024, the band performed "Suffocate" with Poppy on Jimmy Kimmel Live.

+The band performed with Slayer at Hersheypark Stadium in Hershey, Pennsylvania in 2025.
+The event was hosted by WWE wrestler Damian Priest.

+On February 10, 2026, the band released the single "Hive Mind", featuring rapper Denzel Curry.
+The band is scheduled to tour Europe in the spring of 2026.